Master of Science in Law FAQs

 [ back to top ]

-MSL Program: Part-Time Online Format
+MSL Degree: Part-Time Online Format

 When do classes begin?

-Students may begin study in the online format program in either the fall (late August) or spring (early January).
+Students may begin study in the online degree format in either the fall (late August) or spring (early January).
 The exact dates of the academic term vary from year to year; please refer to the MSL Academic Calendar for the current schedule.

 Is there an orientation program and is it mandatory?

-Online students are required to participate in an online orientation program, which requires about 20 hours of work and is conducted in the two-week period prior to the start of classes.
+Online students are required to participate in an online orientation program, which includes about 20 hours of work and is conducted in the two-week period prior to the start of classes.
 The orientation includes substantial academic content, provided through a combination of synchronous and asynchronous activities.

 How are the online courses organized?
 Are they self-paced?